dangnelson/WATERBEAR-Shed/04 Roofing/Roofing.md

 ### Last Panel

 For the last panel, snap the bottom on and rest the seam on the lock edge so you can draw a line using the drip edge on the panel as your guide.
 Take the panel down and measure 1 1/8" out from the line and mark it with your chalk line.
 Cut and bend the edge before sliding and snapping it into place.
+Close the bends as desired using a *3" Hand Seamer*.

 Repeat these steps for the other side of the roof.

-Close the bends using a *3" Hand Seamer*.

 ## 04. Vented Ridge Cap

 ![](images/D04.svg)

-Install the ventilation per manufacturer instructions.

-The ridge cap normally comes in 2 parts, an inner part which screws to the roof and an outer part which slides over it to conceal the screws.

 ### Angle Guide
 To insure the bottom pieces are at the right angle, make  a guide out of two 2x4s by screwing them together end to end at a 45 degree angle and cut so the inside of the guide matches the size of the ridge cap.
 This will allow you to place the guide on the top of the standing seams on the ridge and mark the angle needed on the seams.

 ### Installation

 Install the inner roof cap at the marked angles one side at a time per manufacturer instructions.

-For the top ridge section, finish the end first.
-Measure the depth of the standing seam and combine with 1 1/8" for the underside seam.
-Mark the end of the cap using the measurements.
-Cut the top fold to the end of the mark.
-Use the *3" Hand Seamer * to fold the deepest edge.
-Fold 180 degrees to finish the edge and unfold it 90 degrees.
-Then use the *16" Hemming Tool* for the underside.
-On the other end, cut the seam off 4 inches in so the opposite piece can slide onto the other side.

-To slide the piece into place, have one person hold the end you want to slide on towards the ridge using the *24' Extension Ladder* and have another person brace the center by placing a 2x4x8 underneath while standing on the *8' Step Ladder*.
-Slide it all the way on.

-For the next piece it may be easier to slide it on and fit it before marking your lines.
-This is because it can be difficult to measure the length at that height.
-To get it on, slide it as far as it will go before climbing the ladders towards to center to join them at the joint.

-You'll want to use *Pop Rivets* inserted in to a *Pop Rivet Gun* to compress and flush out the joints.
-Pre-drill
+The design of the ridge caps varies greatly by which manufacture you use, so follow the instructions you're given.
+You made need a *Caulking Gun* if the manufacturer recommends using sealant.

 ## Existing Tools